ekinakyurek/compgen/README.md

 Warning: Knet cannot use the GPU: ErrorException("curandCreateGenerator: 203: Initialization of CUDA failed" [ Info: CUDAdrv.jl failed to initialize, GPU functionality unavailable (set JULIA_CUDA_SILENT or JULIA_CUDA_VERBOSE to silence or expand this message)
 ```
-If you get `ERROR: LoadError: cudnnRNNBackwardData: 8: CUDNN_STATUS_EXECUTION_FAILED`, it means you need more GPU memory.
+If you get `ERROR: LoadError: cudnnRNNBackwardData: 8: CUDNN_STATUS_EXECUTION_FAILED`, you need more GPU memory.